eshleebien/til/docker/signal-handling.md

 ### Ensuring your applications receives the signal

-Let's start with the most simple ways.
+Let's start with the most simple way.

 #### Your app as the main process (PID 1)